 Registration in Courses in Other Colleges or Schools

 Graduate students may be permitted to register for courses offered in other Colleges or Schools at the University.
 Contact the College's Office of Advising and Student Services for more information.

 Whether in residence or not, all admitted graduate students, at either the master’s level or doctoral level who will use the facilities of the University (library, laboratory, etc.) or who will consult with faculty members regarding final projects, theses, scholarly leadership projects, or dissertations must be registered for coursework each quarter.

-Students who have completed their coursework but who must take extra time to complete the requirements for their final project, master's thesis, scholarly leadership project, or dissertation; must enroll in candidacy continuation courses each quarter of the academic year until the final project, master's thesis, scholarly leadership project, or dissertation requirement has been completed.
+Students who have completed their coursework but who must take extra time to complete the requirements for their final project, master's thesis, DNP project, or dissertation; must enroll in candidacy continuation courses each quarter of the academic year until the final project, master's thesis, DNP project, or dissertation requirement has been completed.
 This course carries part-time student status and is non-credit bearing.